Release notes

 Workaround

-Contact Marketplace support for assistance manually configuring Watson Studio on OpenShift Dedicated 4.9 and higher.
+Contact the Red Hat Customer Portal for assistance with manually configuring Watson Studio on OpenShift Dedicated 4.9 and higher.

 Chapter 9.
 Product features

-Red Hat OpenShift AI provides a rich set of features for data scientists and IT operations administrators.
+Red Hat OpenShift AI provides a rich set of features for data scientists and cluster administrators.
 To learn more, see Introduction to Red Hat OpenShift AI.

 Legal Notice